Lonesome Dove series: Early days

 Larry McMurtry was born into a cattle ranching family, and some of his uncles were old enough to have participated in the end of the cattle driving days.
 Before railroads went across the country, cattle drives had to be put on in order to move cattle to their set destinations.
-This timeframe is where the history of the cowboys originated from and eventually became romanticized.
-McMurtry realized being a cowboy was not as good as people made it out to be and decided to write a novel showing the hardships cowboys really faced.
+This era is where the history of the cowboys originated and eventually became romanticized.
+McMurtry realized that being a cowboy was not as good as people thought and decided to write a novel showing the hardships cowboys really faced.

 Creating Lonesome Dove

-Larry McMurtry originally planned to create a western screenplay called Streets of Laredo, which would star John Wayne.
-This plan did not happen, and Larry McMurtry turned the screenplay into a novel.
-McMurtry took inspiration from Charles Goodnight's 1860 cattle drives, The Log of a Cowboy, and Nelson Story's 1866 drive from Texas to Montana.
+McMurtry originally planned to create a western screenplay called Streets of Laredo, which would star John Wayne.
+This did not pan out, so McMurtry turned the screenplay into a novel.
+He took inspiration from Charles Goodnight's 1860 cattle drives, The Log of a Cowboy, and Nelson Story's 1866 drive from Texas to Montana.